Erastus F. Post: Early life and education

-Post was born on July 3, 1859 in Quogue, New York, the son of farmer and politician George Oliver Post and Harriet Foster.

-Post attended the Bridgehampton Academy and Williston Seminary in Easthampton, Massachusetts, graduating from the latter's scientific department in 1880.
-He then returned to Quogue, where he worked as a surveyor and civil engineer as well as manager of his father's farm.
-In 1886, he was appointed Commissioner of Highways to fill an unexpired term.
-He was elected to the office a year later.
+Post was born on July 3, 1859, in Quogue, New York, the son of farmer and politician George Oliver Post and Harriet Foster.
+He attended the Bridgehampton Academy and Williston Seminary in Easthampton, Massachusetts, graduating from the latter's scientific department in 1880.
+Post then returned to Quogue, where he worked as a surveyor, civil engineer, and manager of his father's farm.
+In 1886, he was appointed Commissioner of Highways to fill an unexpired term and elected to the office a year later.

 Career

 In 1895, Post was elected to the New York State Assembly as a Republican, representing the Suffolk County 1st District.
 He served in the Assembly in 1896, 1897, and 1898.
-During World War I, he was chairman of the Eastern Suffolk County draft board.
-He was also a trustee of the village of Quogue, a member of the board of education for the Quogue Union Free School District, and a Quogue fire commissioner.
+During World War I, he was chairman of the Eastern Suffolk County draft board, a trustee of the village of Quogue, a member of the board of education for the Quogue Union Free School District, and a Quogue fire commissioner.

 Post was a director of the Southampton Bank since its founding in 1888, treasurer of the Quogue Ice Company since its founding in 1893, and a trustee of the Sag Harbor Savings Bank.
 He later became president of Seaside Bank and Quantuck Water Works Co., vice-president and director of the Queens, Nassau & Suffolk Realty Co., director and vice-president of the Nassau-Suffolk Bond and Mortgage Guarantee Co., and trustee of the Riverhead Savings Bank and the Suffolk County Mutual Insurance Co.
-He later became vice-president of the Riverhead Savings Bank, and in 1932 he became the bank president.
+He later became vice president of the Riverhead Savings Bank, and in 1932, he became the bank president.

 Post was a member of the Freemasons, the Royal Arch Masonry, the Shriners, and the American Geographical Society.
 He was a trustee of the Quogue Presbyterian Church.
 In 1885, he married Anna Grace Foster of Honesdale, Pennsylvania.

-Post died on a train near Richmond, Virginia on March 30, 1937.
+Post died on a train near Richmond, Virginia, on March 30, 1937.
 He was returning home from a fishing trip in Fort Myers, Florida, where he overexerted himself and had a heart attack that lead to his death.
 He was buried in Riverhead Cemetery in Riverhead.